-As Christmas approaches, many of us are probably decorating our homes for the holidays.
-Even though this year again we might not be able to gather with our loved ones, the decoration of our home will hopefully bring us some joy.
+As Christmas approaches, many of us are probably decorating our homes for the holidays which will hopefully bring us some joy.
 One of the main elements of decoration in the Christian tradition is the Nativity scene.
-So, let us take a look at a not so well-known character of this scene.
-In addition to the usual figures of the Virgin Mary, Joseph, baby Jesus, the shepherds and the animals surrounding the holy scene, in Catalonia and some other regions of Southern Europe we find the caganer.
+So, let us take a look at a not-so-well-known character in this scene.
+In addition to the usual figures of the Virgin Mary, Joseph, baby Jesus, the shepherds, and the animals surrounding the holy scene, in Catalonia and some other regions of Southern Europe we find the caganer.

 The caganer, literally meaning “the defecator,” is one of the most characteristic figures in Catalan Christmas imagery.
 It represents a person defecating in the open air with their buttocks exposed.
 The male version is called caganer, while the female version is a caganera.
 Due to the fertilizing properties of excrement, this figure is said to bring luck and prosperity to the home.
 It is usually placed in a hidden spot of the nativity scene.
 For example, people place it behind a bush or under a bridge.
 At Christmas family gatherings, looking for the caganer is often a source of amusement for children.
 In addition to Catalonia, other Spanish regions such as Valencia and the Balearic Islands do it as well.
 Portugal and some Italian cities also participate in this tradition.